Mounts Bay Road: History

 Mounts Bay Road was named after Mounts Bay in 1845, the body of water in the Swan River Estuary that was infilled for the construction of the Narrows Interchange, and the road follows the boundary of the bay at the Narrows.
 Prior to its new naming, it was known as Morgan Street after J. Morgan, the Resident Magistrate of Perth in 1832, who built the original road.

 It was, during the era of trams in Perth, a notable location of tram derailment.

 Main Roads Western Australia installed roundabout metering traffic lights on Mounts Bay Road's eastern approach to the Point Lewis Rotary during 2013.
 The signals have the usual red and yellow signal phases, plus a blank phase for proceeding through the roundabout, following the normal roundabout rules.
 The signals are activated when queue detectors on the Kwinana Freeway on-ramp and Mounts Bay Road southbound, out of Perth, indicate there is sufficient traffic congestion.
 Eastbound traffic on Mounts Bay Road is expected to experience only minimal delay, while the roundabout intersection is expected to operate more efficiently, preventing gridlock and reducing the number of crashes.
 Construction started in October 2013, with the roundabout metering signals beginning operation on 9 November 2013.

 During the 2010s, The City of Perth planned to upgrade Mounts Bay Road to accommodate increasing traffic demand and improve accessibility.
-Their plan would reintroduce two-way traffic between Mill and William Streets, which was at the time to eastbound traffic.
+The plan would reintroduce two-way traffic between Mill and William Streets, which was at the time to eastbound traffic.
 A new shared pedestrian and cycle path would be constructed along that same section, and the median-side lanes would be converted into bus priority lanes.
 Existing onroad parking would be retained, as would existing trees.
 The plan proposes widening the southbound carriageway into the adjacent Sir John Oldham Park.
 The required amount of land is described as "small portions along the edge".
 The project is still in the planning phase.
 The conversion was completed during 2014.
+A bus lane opened in 2015.